toopay/toopay.github.io/_posts/2015-1-1-New-Year-And-Erlang.md

 ## And the journey still goes on...

 Right now, this second, while we take a single breath, many things actually also happens.
 The Venus is completing 7/8 from its sun orbit motion.
 There is supernova in our near galaxy.
 There is a new planet, somewhere.
 Coldplay prepare to release their new album.
 Some random people just throwed up from drinking bad vodka.
 And so on.
-Think about that, i know you probably don't care right now, but any sane people that still have curiosity (well, not limited to but including, You : any self-proclaimed software engineer) in their mind, should also questioning the same.
+Think about that, i know you probably don't care right now, but any sane people that still have curiosity (well, not limited to but including You : any self-proclaimed software engineer) in their mind, should also questioning the same.

 Within a month i realize that i often underestimate how things works, not excluded (especially) in programming.
 Erlang give me a new insight, an interesting one, about how things works.